Zenith-Chain/Nodesetupwiki/README.md

 There are 2 ways to run a zenith mainnet node.
 You can either run it as a service or as a docker client.
-Both these methods enable the HTTP RPC server on port 8545.
+Both these methods enable the HTTP RPC server on port 8545 and the WS server on port 8546.

 <h2>Method 1 (Docker Client)</h2>